FrancoNeme/FrancoNeme/README.md

 Studying Biotechnology Engineering in National University of Río Negro (Argentina).

-- 🔭 I’m currently working on a University research project, which deals with **Mathematical modeling and simulation of a bioprocess.**  The modeling is carried out by estimating kinetic parameters solving optimization problems and statistical data analysis.
+- 🔭 I’m currently working on a University research project, which deals with **Mathematical modeling and simulation of a bioprocess.**

 - 🌱 I’m currently learning: